-^{}Each case may also include a few selected response questions which are scored separately from the essay questions.
+^{}The case study included a few selected response questions which are scored separately from the essay questions.

 School Performance.
-The 20 first-time candidates for 2017 represented nine educational programs.
-The number of graduates from each program varied, with the programs having one to four total graduates.
-For these nine programs, the mean scaled scores ranged from 72.0 to 87.0, and program pass rates for first-time candidates ranged from 33% to 100%.
-The number of candidates and programs at this point in time is so small that these data cannot be described in further detail.
+The 15 first-time candidates for 2018 represented seven R.R.A. educational programs.
+The number of graduates from each program varied with the programs having between one and three total graduates.
+For these seven programs, the mean scaled scores ranged from 72.5 to 85.3.
+The number of candidates and programs at this point in time is too small for these data to be described in further detail.